-This rich picture exercise is similar to that in phase one (rich picture mapping), but looks to the future; the purpose is to build imaginary images of how the future under different scenarios could look like.
+A complex illustration of the current system, visualising a mixture of elements that are viewed as important by different stakeholders one (rich picture mapping), but looks to the future; the purpose is to build imaginary images of how the future under different scenarios could look like.
 This provides a way to structure discussions and offers a fun approach to sensitive topics.
-It also provides a way to understand stakeholders' roles in the system
+It also provides a way to understand stakeholders' roles in the